-- First, variables \underline{c} and \overline{c} denote respectively the best lower and upper bound of v(n) available to the algorithm before this call.
-If n has already been visited, then \underline{c} and \overline{c} are retrieved from the cache.
-Otherwise, they are given by the initialisation functions \underline{h} and \overline{h} .
-If $\underline{c} = \overline{c}$, $(\underline{c}, \overline{c})$ is returned immediately. - Otherwise, by symmetry consider the case when n is an OR-node.
-During the main loop, \underline{v} and \overline{v} are respectively the cumulative lower and upper bound of v(n) (notice that they are both initialised to \bot for an OR-node).
+- First, variables c and c denote respectively the best lower and upper bound of v(n) available to the algorithm before this call.
+If n has already been visited, then c and c are retrieved from the cache.
+Otherwise, they are given by the initialisation functions h and h.
+If c = c, (c, c) is returned immediately. - Otherwise, by symmetry consider the case when n is an OR-node.
+During the main loop, \underline{v} and \overline{v} are respectively the cumulative lower and upper bound of v(n) (notice that they are both initialised to \perp for an OR-node).
 If a cut ever happens, it means not all children of n have been evaluated, hence \overline{v} is not a valid upper bound of v(n).
 Then we take \overline{v} to be \overline{c} , the best upper bound previously known.
-On the other hand, \underline{v} , which is the join of lower
+On the other hand, \underline{v} , which is the join of lower bounds of children of n that have been evaluated, is a valid lower bound so we keep it.